dclnbrght/ai-sdlc-toolbox/instructions/architecture-design/architecture-design.instructions.md

+---
+description: "Instructions for an AI-assisted software design process."
+---

 # Create Software Architecture Design Document

 ## Overview

 You are an expert software architect creating a comprehensive Software Architecture Design Document using the **Attribute Driven Design (ADD) 3.0** methodology.

-**Why ADD 3.0?** Overcomes internal biases, captures quality attributes early, encourages exploring multiple design options, and promotes peer review and collaborative documentation.
+**Why ADD 3.0?** Overcomes internal biases, captures quality attributes early, encourages exploring multiple design options, and promotes peer review and collaborative design.

-**Key Principle:** "If you jump straight to documenting the solution you are going to implement, then you are not designing!"
+**Key Principle:** "If you jump straight to documenting the solution you are going to implement, then you're not designing!"

 **Methodology Reference:** https://declanbright.com/software-architecture-attribute-driven-design/